investindex/Fund/README.md

 Potential additions to these portfolios, including asset classes beyond stocks and bonds, are discussed in the [advanced topics](https://github.com/investindex/Advanced).
 In particular, the diversification benefits of managed futures are impressive.
 We also cover real estate, gold, cryptocurrency, and other assets.

 A reader might wonder why some of the portfolios below from large asset managers have mid cap funds, while the complex portfolio here does not.
 Small cap and large cap funds from Avantis and DFA cover the entire range of market caps.
 So nothing is missing.
 You could include [AVMV](https://www.avantisinvestors.com/avantis-investments/avantis-us-mid-cap-value-etf/) in the complex portfolio to add more weight to mid cap stocks if you wanted.
+[AVEE](https://www.avantisinvestors.com/avantis-investments/avantis-emerging-markets-small-cap-equity-etf/) is a factor-tilted fund that holds small cap stocks in emerging markets.
+Small cap EM stocks don't move the needle from a cap-weighted perspective but, if you like, you could include them (and maybe even overweight them a little) for the sake of diversification.

 &nbsp;